-FIGURE 20 ALTERNATIVE 2 EELGRASS IMPACTS Channel Islands National Park National Park Service/U.S. Department of the Interior Draft - August 2015
+FIGURE 20 ALTERNATIVE 2 EELGRASS IMPACTS Channel Islands National Park

 TERRESTRIAL BIOLOGICAL RESOURCES

 Potential impacts on terrestrial biological resources were qualitatively evaluated based on the potential for the alternatives to temporarily or permanently alter or impact terrestrial biological resources in the study area.
 The terrestrial biological resource analysis was based upon existing database records maintained by the CDFW and CNPS, as well as literature review.